MichalOpoka/ecfr/cfr/title-36-Parks-Forests-Public-Property/chapter-I-National-Park-Service-Department-Interior/part-28-Fire-Island-National-Seashore-Zoning-Standards/subpart-C-Federal-Review-Condemnation/section-28.23.md

 (a) A property owner shall submit an application for a certificate to:

-Superintendent,Fire Island National Seashore,120 Laurel Street,Patchogue, New York 11772.
+Superintendent, Fire Island National Seashore, 120 Laurel Street, Patchogue, New York 11772.

 (b) An application for a certificate shall contain: